Thales of France has partnered with Google for a secure cloud service - ExBulletin

 The company was founded in the first half of 2022 and should be operational by the beginning of 2023, the two groups said.

-It is a joint venture founded by IT consulting firm Capgemini and communications group Orange, and will compete with Blue, which aims to use Microsoft’s cloud technology.
-(Report by Mathieu Rosemain, edited by Cynthia Osterman)
+It will compete with Blue, a joint venture founded by IT consulting firm Capgemini and communications group Orange, which seeks to use Microsoft’s cloud technology.

 Sources